f5devcentral/f5-agility-labs-cert/docs/class2/modules/module06.rst

 Lab 6: Device Service Clusters (DSC)
 ====================================

-This lab is designed to help you understand Device and Traffic Groups, as well as the process of building Active-Standby and Active-Active BIG-IP pairs.
-While a wizard is available, this lab will focus on manual configuration.
+This lab is designed to help you understand Device and Traffic Groups, as well as the process of building an Active-Standby HA pair.
+While there is a wizard, we will configuring this manually.

 Base Networking and HA VLAN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~